cezarywojcik/cwsite/posts/2016-01-20-no-sleep-no-problem-word-game-in-30-days.md

 ![My first design](http://imgur.com/8SLkL46.png)

-As you can see, my initial name for the game was **Wordr** - even the words in this puzzle mock are "THE FUTURE IS WORDR".
+As you can see, my initial name for the game was **Wordr** - even the words contained in this puzzle mock are "THE FUTURE IS WORDR".
 Now that I had this sample puzzle and design, I began work on what the gameplay would feel like.
 I wanted to make sure that interacting with the tiles felt *real* and *delightful*.
-After playing with many different kinds of animations, I grew to really like a slight 3D tilt to the animation.
-The tiles changes colors and tilt down on selection, shake left and right if the selection doesn't form a word, and fall to the bottom if they do.
+After playing with many different kinds of animations, I grew to really like a slight 3D tilt variation that I had been exploring.
+The tiles changes colors and tilt down on selection, shake left and right if the selection doesn't form a word, and fall to the bottom if they do form one.

 ![Initial gameplay](http://i.imgur.com/vuc9LEr.gif)